 One concern when relating observation scores to student survey outcomes is that they may capture the same behaviors.
 For example, teachers may receive credit on the Classroom Organization domain when their students demonstrate orderly behavior.
 In this case, we would have the same observed behaviors on both the left and right side of our equation relating instructional quality to student outcomes, which would inflate our teaching effect estimates.
-A related concern is that the specific students in the classroom may influence teachers' instructional quality (Authors, 2015; Steinberg & Garrett, in press; Whitehurst, Chingos, & Lindquist, 2014).12 While the direction of bias is not as clear here - as either lesser- or higher-quality teachers could be sorted to harder to educate classrooms - this possibility also could lead to incorrect estimates.
-To avoid these sources of bias, we only included lessons captured in years other than those in which student outcomes were measured, denoted by -t in the subscript of OBSERVATION{l,t}.
-As noted above, these are predicted estimates that aim to reduce measurement error in our observation measures.13 To the extent that instructional quality varies
+A related concern is that the specific students in the classroom may influence teachers' instructional quality (Hill et al., 2015; Steinberg & Garrett, 2016; Whitehurst, Chingos, &

+Lindquist, 2014).
+While the direction of bias is not as clear here - as either lesser- or higherquality teachers could be sorted to harder to educate classrooms - this possibility also could lead to incorrect estimates.
+To avoid these sources of bias, we only included lessons captured in years other than those in which student outcomes were measured, denoted by -t in the subscript of $OBSERVATION{lj,-t}$.
+To the extent that instructional quality varies across years, using out-ofyear observation scores creates a lower-bound estimate of the true relationship between instructional quality and student outcomes.
+We consider this an important tradeoff to minimize potential bias.
+We used predicted shrunken observation score estimates that account for the fact that teachers contributed different numbers of lessons to the project, and fewer lessons could lead to measurement error in these scores (Hill, Charalambous, & Kraft, 2012).11